Social anxiety disorder

 - Reduce or avoid the use of caffeine, some over-the-counter cold medicines, and other stimulants.

-The outcome is generally good with treatment, and antidepressant medications have been shown to be very effective.
+The outcome is often good with treatment.
+Antidepressant medications can also be effective.

 - to combat

 Call your health care provider or mental health professional if fear is affecting your work and relationships with others.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, Va: